logzio/logzio-k8s/troubleshooting.md

 #### Step 2 - Connect to the node

-You'll need to connect to the node you found in the previous step (ssh, etc...).
+Connect to the node you found in the previous step (ssh, etc...).

 #### Step 3 - Find the log's path: